storybookjs/ember/docs/workflows/stories-for-multiple-components.md

 Now that `children` is an arg, we can potentially reuse it in another story.

-However there are some caveats when using this approach that you should be aware of.
+However, there are some caveats when using this approach that you should be aware of.

 The `children` `args` as any other arg needs to be JSON serializable.
-This means that you should:
+It means that you should:

-- avoid using empty values.
+- Avoid using empty values
-- avoid using components that include third party libraries such as `emotion`.
+- Use caution with components that include third party libraries

 As they could lead into errors with your Storybook.